open-xchange/appsuite-middleware/documentation/components/drivemail.md

 ## Display name

 It is possible to change the display name of that feature according to customer needs through ``com.openexchange.mail.compose.share.name`` option.
-Default is ``Drive Mail``.
+Default is _Drive Mail_.

 ## Threshold

-Since file attachments are not physically attached, but stored in Drive if sending user, a user can be forced to send a share link through specifying property ``com.openexchange.mail.compose.share.threshold``.
+Since file attachments are not physically attached, but stored in Drive of sending user, a user can be forced to send a share link through specifying property ``com.openexchange.mail.compose.share.threshold``.
 That option accepts a threshold, which is the total number of bytes of all file attachments that are allowed to be sent physically attached.
 Once exceeded the file attachments are made accessible via a share link.

 ## Root folder name
 The ``com.openexchange.mail.compose.share.folderName`` setting allows to specify the name of root folder under which message-specific sub-folders are created.
-Default value is ``i18n-defined`` which reflects to choose the translated string of the ``"My shared mail attachments"`` string literal.
+Default value is ``i18n-defined`` which reflects to choose the translated string of the _"My shared mail attachments"_ string literal.

 However, it is possible to hard-code the name of the folder with respect to a user's locale.